tidyverse/purrr/tests/testthat/_snaps/modify-tree.md

       modify_tree(list(), is_node = 1)
     Condition
       Error in `modify_tree()`:
       !
-Can't convert `is_node`, a number, to a function.
+Can't convert `is_node`, a double vector, to a function.